OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   It's best to use the ``--fragment`` and/or ``--mssfix`` options to deal with MTU sizing issues.

+--tun-max-mtu maxmtu
+  This configures the maximum MTU size that a server can push to ``maxmtu``, by configuring the internal buffers to allow at least this packet size.
+  The default for ``maxmtu`` is 1600.
+Currently, only increasing beyond 1600 is possible, and attempting to reduce max-mtu below 1600 will be ignored.

 --tun-mtu-extra n
   Assume that the TUN/TAP device might return as many as ``n`` bytes more than the ``--tun-mtu`` size on read.
 This parameter defaults to 0, which